 - Wear your helmet.
 From 2012 to 2013, the use of DOT-compliant helmets remained at 60%, unchanged during the year.
 This means that, despite the growing number of motorcyclists, fewer people are taking proper precautions to protect themselves.
 NHTSA estimates that helmets saved the lives of nearly 1,700 motorcyclists in 2012 alone.
 An additional 871 lives could have been saved, had the rider been wearing their helmet.

 It is crucial to wear a properly fitting, DOT-compliant helmet.
 For more information on choosing the right helmet, watch the NHTSA video on the subject here.

 - Licensing and Education.
 Another critical step is to be sure to always have a valid license for operating a motorcycle.
 Of the motorcycle operators involved in fatal motorcycle crashes in 2012, approximately 24% did not have valid motorcycle licenses.

 Ensuring proper motorcycle education is also essential.
 The state of New Mexico offers a Motorcycle Safety Program for beginner and advanced riders that you can find more about here.

 - Ride Sober.
 One final suggestion that we have is to always be alert and in the proper state of mind when operating any motor vehicle, motorcycles included.
-NHTSA reports that the number of intoxicated motorcycle riders on the roads is higher than the amount of intoxicated drivers for any other vehicle.
+NHTSA reports that the number of intoxicated motorcycle riders on the roads is higher than the number of intoxicated drivers for any other vehicle.
 Furthermore, 43% of motorcycle riders who died in single-vehicle crashes had BAC levels over the legal limit.
 Driving under the influence is always a bad idea, no matter what type of vehicle.
 Rather than put yourself and others at risk, don’t ride drunk.